srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

   sudo make install
   sudo ldconfig

-Finally, you need to compile srsLTE (assuming you have already installed all the required dependencies):
+Finally, you need to compile srsLTE (assuming you have already installed all the required dependencies).
+Note, if you have already built and installed srsLTE prior to installing ZMQ and other dependencies you will have to re-run the make command to ensure srsLTE recognises the addition of ZMQ:

 .. code::